JockLawrie/LocalDiskObjectStores.jl/README.md

 isobject(store, "myobject")           # True, object exists
-hasobject(store, "myobject")          # False, object was not created by the store String(store["myobject"])             # Reading is permitted store["myobject"] = "Some new value"  # Failed (returns false), cannot update object that was not created by the store String(store["myobject"])             # Value hasn't changed delete!(store, "myobject")            # Failed (returns false), cannot delete an object that was not created by the store rm("/tmp/rootbucket/myobject")        # Cleaning up...leave it how we found it
+hasobject(store, "myobject")          # False, object was not created by the store String(store["myobject"])             # Reading is permitted store["myobject"] = "Some new value"  # No-op, cannot update object that was not created by the store String(store["myobject"])             # Value hasn't changed delete!(store, "myobject")            # Failed (returns false), cannot delete an object that was not created by the store rm("/tmp/rootbucket/myobject")        # Cleaning up...leave it how we found it